AndrewMoa2005/AndrewMoa2005.github.io/content/post/2025-04-03-ansa-abaqus-bolt-pretension/index.md

 image = "/images/abaqus-bg.jpg"
 +++

-Ansa combined with Abaqus analysis often encounters the problem of applying bolt preload.
+When Ansa is used as Abaqus preprocessor for analysis, the problem of applying bolt pretension is often encountered.
 In addition to the complex settings, it is also easy to make mistakes, and various problems may occur if you are not careful.
-The following records the Ansa bolt preload setting process and some pitfalls for reference for related analysis later.
+The following records the Ansa bolt pretension setting process and some easy mistakes, which will be used as a reference for related analysis later.

 ## 1. Solid+Assistant